SHathi28/gradeTracker/README.md

 # gradeTracker

 PURPOSE:
-- Help users be able to keep track of the grades they have received in the class and how well they are currently doing in the class.
+- Help users keep track of their CS252 grade throughout the semester by inputting a breakdown of their grades by projects, homeworks, and exams.